 1. Substrate Material

-To comprehend aquarium substrates and how they affect plants you first need to know your material.
+To comprehend aquarium substrates and how they affect freshwater plants you first need to know your material.
 There are tons of varieties out there, but generally, it all boils down to a couple of proven and well-understood ones.
-The substrates suitable for aquarium use are:
+The substrates suitable for a freshwater aquarium use are:

 - Sand. – All in all, sand is fine grade rock minerals.
 It has no nutritional value for your plants.